raul23/equifax-data-breach/README.rst

   It remains unclear how the DOJ concluded that four members of the Chinese military were responsible, whether they were supposedly acting on their own or on state orders, or how it intends to bring them to a US court.
+[RT]_

 Also `tom's guide`_ asked important questions about the DOJ `indictment`_ claiming that the four Chinese hackers were allegedly members of the PLA: